galenrichardson/LEOHS/README.md

 ## 📁 Repository Contents

 - **`Global_Harmonization_functions_SRandTOA.txt`**
-  A set of globally derived regression equations to harmonize Landsat 7 ↔ 8 reflectance values under different conditions.
+  A set of globally derived regression equations to harmonize Landsat 7 and 8 reflectance values.

 - **`WRS_overlaps.zip`**
-  A shapefile containing the **WRS-2 Overlap zones**, required for LEOHS.
+  A shapefile containing the **WRS-2 Overlap zones**.
   Use this to confirm that your Area of Interest (AOI) intersects a valid overlap region.

 - **`apply_leohs.ipynb`**